elasticio/elasticio.github.io/content/_guides/managing-flows.md

 ![Advanced Settings](/assets/img/RN/20.11/advanced-settings.png)

-> **Note:** the changes will be applied after clicking the *Finish step* button.
+> **Note:** the changes will be applied after clicking the *Finish Step* button.

 2\.
 To configure prefetch via the API, use `prefetch` field as a parameter to `nodeConfig` section of the `/v2/flows` endpoint.
-The mapper-step gets the same prefetch as the previous step.
+The Mapper-Step gets the same prefetch as the previous Step.

 **EXAMPLE:**